toshirot/libra-auth/README.md

         // Start testing from the 5th

         //==============================================
         // 5.
-BOB: Make the sigB by the msg hash and  Bob's Private Key.
+BOB: Make the "sigB" by the msg hash and  Bob's Private Key.
         //
         //         msg = sha3Hash('hello') // mk massage hash
         //         sigB = BobPriKey.sign(msg) // Sign with BOB's private key.